 Students from Washington, D.C., should apply for the DC Tuition Assistance Grant, offered through the Office of the State Superintendent of Education.

 Summer aid is available for students typically taking at least six credits.

-If you want to receive any kind of aid, you must submit your FAFSA, Maritime's supplemental summer aid application, and, if applicable, complete loan applications.
+If you want to receive federal aid, you must submit your FAFSA and file Maritime's supplemental summer aid application.

 If you are attending summer, fall and spring terms, your federal loans will be split evenly.